-Canon 1300D versus Nikon D7200
+Canon 1300D vs Nikon D7200

 The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D7200 are two digital cameras that were announced, respectively, in March 2016 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.